carpentries/carpentries.org/content/support/membership/membership-faq.md

 {{< accordion title="What if I want to run more Centrally-Organised workshops than my agreement allows?" >}}
 All members are eligible to purchase additional Centrally-Organised workshops at a discount.
 Our current [pricing is here](/support/pricing/#workshop-pricing).
 {{< /accordion >}}

+{{< accordion title="How do I request a Centrally-Organised Workshop?" >}}
+Planning a successful Carpentries workshop starts with selecting the right curriculum for your audience.
+Review the available [curricula](https://carpentries.org/lessons/curriculum-summary/) to determine which lessons best align with your learners' needs.
+Once you've identified the most suitable curriculum, choose potential workshop dates at least 10 weeks in advance to allow ample time for preparation, Instructor recruitment, and logistical arrangements.
+After finalising the details, complete and submit the [Workshop Request Form](https://amy.carpentries.org/forms/request_workshop/) to initiate the official workshop request process.
+{{< /accordion >}}

+{{< accordion title="Do I need to notify The Carpentries about Self-Organised Workshops?" >}}
+Yes, complete the [self-organised workshop form](https://amy.carpentries.org/forms/self-organised/) so the workshop can be listed on our website, and you can receive the necessary resources and support.
+{{< /accordion >}}

+{{< accordion title="What happens if I need to cancel or postpone a planned workshop?" >}}
+If you need to cancel your workshop, please inform the Workshops and Instruction Team (WIT) by emailing [workshops@carpentries.org](mailto:workshops@carpentries.org).
+The WIT member you have been working with will ensure that the workshop is removed from The Carpentries website and complete any other administrative tasks associated with it.

+If you need to postpone your workshop, please email workshops@carpentries.org.
+The WIT member you have been working with will help you select new dates and complete any other administrative tasks associated with the workshop.
+Please ensure that you inform your registrants of a cancelled or postponed workshop via email or through your registration platform.
+{{< /accordion >}}

+{{< accordion title="How do I obtain survey data or links for previous workshops?" >}}
+The Workshops and Instruction Team (WIT) can provide survey result links for past workshops (August 2018 - present) to Instructors and hosts that either taught at, hosted the workshop, or a programmatic contact to a members organisation (see Membership Management).
+To request survey results links, please send an email to WIT (via [workshops@carpentries.org](mailto:workshops@carpentries.org)) with your request and include a link to the workshop website(s) and/or slug(s).
+{{< /accordion >}}

 ## Instructor Training